 Secondary German Teacher

 Viktorija has studied in Ljubljana, Graz, Leipzig and London.
-She has an MA in German Linguistics and has been teaching translation and LSP at the Faculty of Arts in Ljubljana since 1999 … and she is also a teacher of English!
-She is as published author in the fields of translation, readability and teaching translation, and is currently completing her doctorate with a dissertation on Frame Semantics and Knowledge Transfer.
+She has an MA in German Linguistics and a BA in German translation and English language and literature.
+She has been teaching German translation and German LSP at the Faculty of Arts in Ljubljana since 1999.
+She is a published author in the fields of legal translation, and has recently started a PhD program in Law at the University of Maribor.

 Viktorija is a specialist in court interpreting and legal translation and is an advisor to the Slovene Ministry of Justice.
-In 2012 she founded the Association of Sworn Court Interpreters and Legal Translators of Slovenia.
+In 2012 she founded the Association of Sworn Court Interpreters and Legal Translators of Slovenia SCIT.

-With her extensive experience as a translator and an interpreter, and her work as a teacher and in-house internship coordinator for her students at university, Viktorija was an ideal choice for BISL to approach to join us In 2014 as Secondary German teacher.
+With her more than twenty years of experience as a teacher on different levels of education, Viktorija was an ideal choice for BISL to approach to join us in 2014 as Secondary German teacher for German IGCSEs and A-levels.